 Due to life events in the last few years, I’ve now drifted away from Boards.ie and only take a glance every now and again.
 But I can now see the same tired old arguments on Twitter, in the media and also even at a Parliamentary committee.
 In at least one case from somebody who was on the railway side of the argument on Boards.ie.

 Just to be clear here: Arguments on both sides were toxic and the people making them are still entrenched.
 That’s why arguments from both sides should be taken with a bucket of salt, both sides contain extremes which you could call anti-greenway and anti-railway.
 Both sucking in people in the middle.

 And there’s no doubt that some people were just using the greenway idea against having the railway reopened.
 Just as there were too many people who are of the mind of having a Western Railway Corridor at any cost even if that cost was quality.
-The existing low-cost railway reopening between Limerick and Galway is a disaster which is slow.
+The existing low-cost railway reopening between Limerick and Galway is a disaster which is slow and low-quality.
 It was also left prone to flooding for months of the year before that issue was eventually fixed, but it’s still too slow.

 Both sides engaged in bitter warfare of words despite there being a third option: Building both a railway and greenway alongside it.

 There are plenty of such walking and cycling routes in many countries where the path runs parallel to the railway.
 This idea nearly enraged some of the pro-railway people — their arguments are fairly poor, including the claim that there’s no potential for cycling tourism along the route because it’s not as nice as a coastal greenway.

 The disused section of the Western Railway Corridor is generally one of the widest disused railway alignments that I’ve looked at.
 There’s generally ample space for a newly laid railway, a large buffer and a greenway.

 I’m writing this on an intercity train, I love trains.
 I’m both a cycling and rail infrastructure nerd, so, debates on railways vs greenways do my head in.